opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/rolling-upgrade.md

 ---
 layout: default
-title: Rolling upgrade
+title: Rolling Upgrade
 parent: Upgrading OpenSearch
 nav_order: 10
 ---

-# Rolling upgrade
+# Rolling Upgrade

-A rolling upgrade, sometimes referred to as a "node replacement upgrade," can be performed on a running cluster with virtually no downtime.
+Rolling upgrades, sometimes referred to as "node replacement upgrades," can be performed on running clusters with virtually no downtime.
 Nodes are individually stopped and upgraded in place.
 Alternatively, nodes can be stopped and replaced, one at a time, by hosts running the new version.
 During this process you can continue to index and query data in your cluster.

 The example outputs and API responses included in this document were generated in a development environment using Docker containers.
 Validation was performed by upgrading an Elasticsearch 7.10.2 cluster to OpenSearch 1.3.7; however, this process can be applied to any **N→N+1** version upgrade of OpenSearch on any platform.
-Certain commands, such as listing running containers in Docker, are included as an aid to the reader but the specific commands used on your host(s) will be different depending on your distribution and host operating system.
+Certain commands, such as listing running containers in Docker, are included as an aid to the reader, but the specific commands used on your host(s) will be different depending on your distribution and host operating system.

 This guide assumes that you are comfortable working from the Linux command line interface (CLI).
 You should understand how to input commands, navigate between directories, and edit text files.
 For help with [Docker](https://www.docker.com/) or [Docker Compose](https://github.com/docker/compose), refer to the official documentation on their websites.
 {:.note}

 ## Preparing to upgrade

-Review [Upgrading OpenSearch]({{site.url}}{{site.baseurl}}/upgrade-opensearch/index/) for recommendations on backing up your configuration files and creating a snapshot of the cluster state and indexes before you make any changes to your OpenSearch cluster.
+Review [Upgrading OpenSearch]({{site.url}}{{site.baseurl}}/upgrade-opensearch/index/) for recommendations about backing up your configuration files and creating a snapshot of the cluster state and indexes before you make any changes to your OpenSearch cluster.

 **Important:** OpenSearch nodes cannot be downgraded.
 If you need to revert the upgrade, then you will need to perform a fresh installation of OpenSearch and restore the cluster from a snapshot.
 Take a snapshot and store it in a remote repository before beginning the upgrade procedure.
 {: .important}

-## Upgrade procedure
+## Upgrade steps

 1. Verify the health of your OpenSearch cluster before you begin.
 You should resolve any index or shard allocation issues prior to upgrading to ensure that your data is preserved.
 A status of **green** indicates that all primary and replica shards are allocated.
 See [Cluster health]({{site.url}}{{site.baseurl}}/api-reference/cluster-api/cluster-health/) for more information.
 The following command queries the `_cluster/health` API endpoint:
    ```bash